rawrrudy/tentacle-chef/README.md

 ## Overview

+I created and built this project for [Horizons | Hack Club](https://horizons.hackclub.com/app)

 Tentacle Chef is a cozy pixel style 2D game where you play as an octopus chef.
 Each session, you have 3 minutes to reach as many days as you can.
 You earn money by fulfilling orders and serving customers!
 As the days progress, the difficulty level also increases.

 ---